 Why Wire?

 After trimming, the next most important technique in bonsai styling is wiring.
-The purpose of wiring is to be
+The purpose of wiring is to be able

-succumbed to the constant force of gravity.
+to the constant force of gravity.

 When doing the initial styling of a bonsai, one does not always have branches where they are needed.
-There
+There might

-branch right underneath another branch because a shaded branch in nature will eventually weaken and die.
+right underneath another branch because a shaded branch in nature will eventually weaken and die.

 There are several common misconceptions about wiring bonsai.
-1) Some trees for sale on the web or at malls
+1) Some trees for sale on the web or at malls are

-But like foot binding, the careless application of wire on a tree can lead to permanent scaring.
+like foot binding, the careless application of wire on a tree can lead to permanent scaring.
 This is to be avoided

 Which Wire?